 Administrative Users can send text messages directly from the system.
 Text messages are meant to be a short message (one or two sentences long) and only sent to cell phone numbers that have opted into receiving texts.
-The text will be sent to attendees and for children, it will go to people under their relationships that are listed as both living with the child and emergency contact (the person must reflect both criteria).
+The text will be sent to attendees 19 and above and for minor children, it will go to people under their relationships that are listed as both living with the child and emergency contact (the person must reflect both criteria).

 When a profile is being created online, there is an option for each phone number regarding Can Receive Text Messages to allow someone to opt out of receiving the notifications.
 On the Administrative side, there is a checkbox that can also be disabled for Can Receive SMS.
 To help ensure that people are included with emergency communications, the default is to be opted-in (the person has to decide to opt-out).

-When sending text messages, please consider FCC laws and rules regarding text messages.
+When sending text messages, please consider US FCC laws and rules regarding text messages.
 Select here to view the Federal Communication Commission's Text Message Guide.
 Following FCC rules, users may reply STOP to be removed from text lists by setting Receive SMS to No in their record.
 To opt back in to receiving text messages, the user must text the word START to the number they initially opted out of.

 Use the following steps to send a SMS/Text Message: